MichaelMcCann1/DigitalClock/README.md

 ### createWordArray()

 This function takes the time data and produces what I call a "word array".
 For example if the current time is 4:23:03, this function will return `[zero, four, two, three, zero, three]`.
 This array is the word form of each number in the current time.
-The word form of each number is needed to select the appropriate class of each line segment.
+The word form of each number is needed to select the appropriate class of each line segment in a digit as shown in the HTML above.

 First the numbers are padded with zero if necessary.
 In the previous example a zero was padded before the four in the word array.
 The numbers are then converted to the word form.